pahans/scissors-rock-paper/README.md

 - **Adding More Choices:**
   - Add new entries and define winning criteria under `gameChoicesConfig`, and update `winRates`.
   - Update `calculateResult` and its tests to accommodate new game logic.
-  - The totalWinAmount accumulation is written to support multiple computer choices in the future.

 - **Changing Starting Balance:**
   - Update the `startingBalance` value.